healthfinch/policies/roles_policy.md

 healthfinch has a Security Officer [164.308(a)(2)] and Privacy Officer  [164.308(a)(2)] appointed to assist in maintaining and enforcing safeguards towards compliance.
 The responsibilities associated with these roles are outlined below.

-## Applicable Standards from the HITRUST Common Security Framework

-* 06.d - Data Protection and Privacy of Covered Information
-* 06.g - Compliance with Security Policies and Standards

-## Applicable Standards from the HIPAA Security Rule

-* 164.308(a)(2) - Assigned Security Responsibility
-* 164.308(a)(5)(i) - Security Awareness and Training

 ## Privacy Officer

 The Privacy Officer is responsible for assisting with compliance and security training for workforce members, assuring organization remains in compliance with evolving compliance rules, and helping the Security Officer in his responsibilities.